nainiayoub/java-notes/README.md

 ## How do we implement method overriding in Java?
 * Overriding is a feature that allows a child class to provide a specific implementation of a method that is already provided by one of its parent classes.
 * Method Overriding is implemented when a method in a subclass has the same name, same parameters or signature, and same return type(or sub-type) as a method in its super-class, only then the method in the subclass is said to override the method in the super-class.

+## Why Java does not allow overriding a static method?
+* Java doesn't allow overriding a static method even though we can declare static methods with same signature in subclass, but it is not considered overriding as there won’t be any run-time polymorphism.
+* If a derived class defines a static method with same signature as a static method in base class, the method in the derived class hides the method in the base class.

+## Is it allowed to override an overloaded method?
+* A method can be an override for an overloaded method in a superclass.
+And you can overload a method that you are simultaneously overriding using another method.
+* You cannot have one method that is both a new overload and an override.
+* For a method to be an override, another method with the same signature must already exist in the superclass, and that means that this method cannot be a new override.